 - Baking - workers in bakeries, flour mills and kitchens can be affected by flour dust and enzymes which contain additives such as amylase.

-- Woodworking - people working in joinery and furniture industries can come into contact with dusts from hardwood, softwood and wood composite when wood is machined or sanded.
+- Woodworking - people working in joinery and furniture industries can come into contact with dusts from hardwood, softwood and wood composite when it is machined or sanded.

 - Soldering - people who work in the electronics and assembly industries can come into contact with fumes from rosin-based solder flux during their work.